 Guideline Statement 25

-Patients with incontinence after prostate treatment should be counseled that efficacy is low and cure is rare with urethral bulking agents.
+In patients with incontinence after prostate treatment, clinicians should counsel patients that efficacy is low and cure is rare with urethral bulking agents.
 (Strong Recommendation; Evidence Level: Grade B)

 Discussion